Substance Abuse and Addiction Treatment Resources in Jamestown

 A residential treatment program (or an inpatient treatment program) allows patients to stay in the facility.
 This kind of treatment program is a good choice for patients who need to undergo detox.
 Treatment is provided in a secure and safe environment, and patients are provided access to medical care 24 hours a day.

 Partial Hospitalization Programs

 Patients in this program have access to everything residential patients have access to, but only for 6 to 8 hours a day.
 This can be an ideal setup for patients with families.
 This is a good fit for patients who have access to a stable and drug-free living environment.

 Outpatient treatment programs are a lot like PHPs except that patients spend less time at the facility.
 This is often the best option for patients who have jobs or a lot of family commitments.
 Like PHP patients, outpatient patients will need access to a stable living environment.

-National treatment centers like The Recovery Village are a good choice for many people who are seeking substance misuse treatment.
+National treatment centers are a good choice for many people who are seeking substance misuse treatment.
 In a national facility, you will be able to have enough space and time away from your normal destructive environment, and you will be able to really focus on your healing.

 Detoxification is the initial step you must take to conquer an addiction to a particularly harmful or addictive substance.
 Detox centers can be helpful for those who require medical assistance in order to stop using a particular substance such as alcohol, opiates or benzodiazepines.
 On the other hand, one negative aspect of a detox center is that they only allow for medically supervised detox and they do not offer treatment programs.

 The most effective way to go into detox is to utilize a facility that also offers treatment programs after detox.
-A national network of rehabilitation facilities like The Recovery Village allows for this, which is why so many people elect to seek treatment for substance use disorder in a national treatment facility.
+A national network of rehabilitation facilities allows for this, which is why so many people elect to seek treatment for substance use disorder in a national treatment facility.